Bonus: Invoice process optimizer blueprint

 The supplier clicks on the magic link to submit the invoice.
 There is no need for registration and managing a username and password.

 The system then converts the purchase order into an invoice.
-The supplier contact can adjust the pricing or quantity and attach the actual invoice document.
+The supplier contact can adjust the pricing or quantity and attach the invoice document.

 Here is how simple it is:

 Some of the larger companies might have stringent processes.
-So your mileage would vary based on your leverage with your vendors.
+So, your mileage would vary based on your leverage with your vendors.

 The third option to achieve paperless invoicing is to implement electronic invoices.

-It leverages industry standards like cXML or EDI integration to implement a system-to-system communication between a buyer and a supplier.
+It leverages industry standards like cXML or EDI integration to implement system-to-system communication between a buyer and a supplier.

 The biggest advantage is that there is no need for anyone to upload the invoice into the system.